-EFFECTIVE DATE: December 1, 2008

-This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
+EFFECTIVE DATE: December 1, 2008 This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
 The Fiscal Research Division is tracking the cumulative effect of all criminal penalty bills on the prison system as well as the Judicial Department.

-BILL SUMMARY:

-This bill enacts new GS 14-34.9, creating and defining the statutory crimes of torture and enforced disappearance.
-Torture is defined to include its common law definition and also any act by which serious physical or mental pain or suffering is intentionally inflicted by or with the consent or acquiescence of a public official to obtain a confession or punish or intimidate.
+BILL SUMMARY: This bill enacts new GS 14-34.9, creating and defining the statutory crimes of torture and enforced disappearance.
+Torture is defined to include any act by which serious physical or mental pain or suffering is intentionally inflicted by or with the consent or acquiescence of a public official to obtain a confession or punish or intimidate.
 The bill excludes pain or suffering resulting from lawful interrogation, detention, arrest, or use of force and makes statutory torture a class E felony.
 The bill defines enforced disappearance as the arrest, detention, or abduction of a person by or with the authorization of a state or a political organization, followed by a refusal to either acknowledge the deprivation or give information about the person's fate or whereabouts, with the intention of depriving the detainee of due process of law.
 Enforced disappearance becomes a class F felony.
 The bill provides that North Carolina has jurisdiction when a person commits one of the offenses in North Carolina, when a person commits an act in North Carolina that is in furtherance of a conspiracy to commit the actual offense outside the state, or when a person enters into a conspiracy to commit one of the offenses in North Carolina, even if the conspiracy was formulated elsewhere or conduct in furtherance of the conspiracy occurs elsewhere.
 The bill also amends GS 15A-622(h) to add statutory torture and enforced disappearance to the offenses for which an investigative grand jury may be convened.
 Source: Bill Digest H.B.
-2417 (05/21/0200)
+2417 (05/21/0200) NOTE: The 2nd edition of the bill makes technical changes.
+The reference to "common law" has been removed from the definition of torture.
+In the definition of enforced disappearance, the words "governmental body" have been replaced by "the State."
 ASSUMPTIONS AND METHODOLOGY: